COP Q1 2026 Earnings Call Summary | Stock Taper

 ConocoPhillips Q1 2026 Earnings Call Summary

-• Shareholder Returns: Returned $2 billion to shareholders, split equally between ordinary dividends and share repurchases.
+• Shareholder Returns: Returned $2 billion to shareholders, comprising $1 billion in dividends and $1 billion in share repurchases.

-• Production: Total production was 2.309 million barrels of oil equivalent per day (BOE/d), with Lower 48 production at 1.453 million BOE/d, reflecting a 4% year-over-year growth.
+• Production: Achieved production of 2.309 million barrels of oil equivalent per day (boe/d), with a 4% year-over-year growth in the Lower 48.

-• Capital Expenditures: Totaled $2.9 billion for the quarter.
+• Capital Expenditures: Totaled $2.9 billion for the quarter, with an updated full-year guidance of $12 billion to $12.5 billion.

-• Lower 48 Operations: Continued improvements in capital efficiency, particularly with three-mile-plus laterals.
+• Lower 48 Operations: Continued improvement in capital efficiency, increasing the number of three-mile-plus laterals.

-• Alaska Projects: The Willow project is 50% complete, with successful winter construction milestones achieved.
-A four-well exploration program in Alaska yielded positive results.
+• Alaska Projects: The Willow project is 50% complete, with successful winter construction and a four-well exploration program yielding promising results.

 • LNG Developments: Executed a tolling agreement in Equatorial Guinea, extending the LNG facility's life.
 The Port Arthur LNG project is on track for first LNG expected next year.

-• Cost Reduction Initiatives: Progressing towards a $1 billion run-rate savings target by year-end.
+• Cost Reduction Initiatives: Progressing towards a $1 billion run-rate savings target by year-end, with a full-year operating cost guidance of $10.2 billion.

-• Production Guidance: Updated midpoint for annual production guidance to 2.31 million BOE/d, accounting for impacts from the Middle East conflict and adjustments in royalty rates.
+• Production Guidance: Updated annual production guidance to a midpoint of 2.31 million boe/d, reflecting adjustments due to the Middle East conflict and higher royalty rates.

-• CFO Generation: Expected to increase significantly due to unhedged oil and LNG exposure, with a commitment to return 45% of CFO to shareholders.
+• CFO Expectations: Anticipating significant cash flow generation due to unhedged oil and LNG exposure, with a commitment to return 45% of CFO to shareholders.

-• Operational Risks: Potential delays in NFE and NFS projects due to disruptions in the Middle East.
+• Operational Risks: Potential delays in NFE and NFS projects due to the conflict, with construction timelines uncertain.